Covid-19: Incremental Field Service Areas of Focus

-Trying to balance all the ongoing pressures of customer safety, technician safety and ongoing business viability becomes a challenge.
+Trying to balance all the ongoing pressures of customer safety, technician safety, and ongoing business viability becomes a challenge.

 There is no ‘best practice’, no ‘historical equivalent’ in our current technological age.
 We can look at other countries for some ideas however things have changed and escalated so rapidly it is difficult to determine specific tactical best practice Field Service solutions.

 With so much happening at such a rapid pace – we are all running at more than full speed.
-That pressure, both at home and work, can result in ‘tunnel vision’ which could result in effective however not expansive solutions.
+That pressure, both at home and work, can result in ‘tunnel vision’ which could result in effective but not expansive solutions.

-As we work with our customers, partners and employees through this challenging period we have started to compile a list of items that we are experiencing in the hopes that these items provoke incremental thoughts in your team, department, division or company.
+As we work with our customers, partners, and employees through this challenging period we have started to compile a list of items that we are experiencing in the hopes that these items provoke incremental thoughts in your team, department, division, or company.
 Our goal is to share as much information as possible to ensure that we as a Field Service Community band together for the greater common good.